jbelian/CS50/README.md

 # CS50
-My projects for Harvard's CS50.
+Coursework for Harvard's CS50.
 One of my favorite classes I've ever taken.